FDio/vpp/docs/gettingstarted/developers/plugins.rst

 Once loaded, the plug-in DLL mechanism uses dlsym to find and verify a vlib\_plugin\_registration data structure in the newly-loaded plug-in.

+For more on plugins please refer to :ref:`sample_plugin`.